CeriW/Blood-of-Lathander-BG3-arduino-lights/README.md

 I could totally ask ChatGPT to throw something together for me.
 However, as I cosplay competitively and have 3D printed the prop (which is less impressive than crafting it yourself), I decided I absolutely had to do the code, especially since I code for a living!

+I will add more to this readme as the project progresses and I reach a final conclusion.